Tim Curry

-Curry is also a prolific voice actor, with roles in animation including his Emmy Award-winning performance as Captain Hook on Peter Pan & the Pirates (1990–1991), Sir Nigel Thornberry in The Wild Thornberrys (1998–2004), and Chancellor Palpatine / Darth Sidious in Star Wars: The Clone Wars (2012–2014).
-As a singer, Curry has released three rock-focused studio albums: Read My Lips (1978), Fearless (1979), and Simplicity (1981).
+A prolific voice-over performer, Curry won a Daytime Emmy Award for voicing Captain Hook on Peter Pan & the Pirates (1990–1991) and was Grammy-nominated for his audiobook reading of A Series of Unfortunate Events: The Bad Beginning (2001).
+He also voiced Hexxus in FernGully: The Last Rainforest (1992), Sir Nigel Thornberry in The Wild Thornberrys (1998–2004), Doviculus in Brütal Legend (2009), and Chancellor Palpatine / Darth Sidious in Star Wars: The Clone Wars (2012–2014).
+Outside of acting, he released three studio albums: Read My Lips (1978), Fearless (1979), and Simplicity (1981), with the latter two charting on the US Billboard 200.
+His memoir Vagabond was published in 2025, a year before his death.

-Early life
+Early life and education

-Timothy James Curry was born on 19 April 1946 in Grappenhall, Cheshire, (Note: Grappenhall did not become part of the nearby town of Warrington until 1 April 1974.) the son of school secretary Patricia and Royal Navy chaplain James Curry.
-The Currys had met in Malta and married in Egypt.
+Timothy James Curry was born on 19 April 1946 in Grappenhall, Cheshire, the son of school secretary Patricia (née Langmead) and Royal Navy chaplain James Curry.
 He had an elder sister, Judith.
 Within a year of Curry's birth, the family moved to Hong Kong.
-During Curry's early childhood, the family moved to a different British seaside town every 18 months or so, eventually settling in Plymouth when Curry was 11.
+During his early childhood, the family moved to a different British seaside town every 18 months to follow his father's career, eventually settling in Plymouth when Curry was 11.

-James Curry suffered a stroke when Curry was 11 years of age.
-Weeks later, in 1958, James Curry died of pneumonia.
-The Curry family then moved to South London, where he attended boarding school.
+Curry's father suffered a stroke in 1958 and died several weeks later in the hospital from complications of pneumonia, aged 49.
 Curry later attended Kingswood School in Bath, Somerset.
-Curry developed into a talented boy soprano.
-Deciding to concentrate on acting, he graduated from the University of Birmingham with a combined BA degree in English and drama in 1968.
+In church choirs, he developed into a boy soprano.
+Deciding to concentrate on acting, he graduated from the University of Birmingham with a combined Bachelor of Arts degree in English and drama in 1968.